ktorio/ktor-documentation/topics/creating_http_apis.md

 ### Entry point

-Our `application.conf` configures the entry point of our application to be `com.jetbrains.handson.website.ApplicationKt.module`.
+Our `application.conf` configures the entry point of our application to be `com.jetbrains.handson.httpapi.ApplicationKt.module`.
 This corresponds to the `Application.module()` function in `Application.kt`, which currently doesn't do anything:

 ```kotlin
 fun main(args: Array<String>): Unit = io.ktor.server.netty.EngineMain.main(args)